 The remaining newcomers are Tecmo Koei characters from outside the Dynasty and Samurai Warriors franchises:

-The following player characters are exclusive additions for Musou Orochi 2 Special and later Warriors Orochi 3 Hyper:
+The following player characters were first added in Warriors Orochi 3 Hyper:

-The following player characters are exclusive additions for Warriors Orochi 3 Hyper:
+The following player characters were first added in Warriors Orochi 3 Ultimate:

 Unlike previous Warriors Orochi games, the story mode is not broken up by faction; instead, there is a single path that features a linear progression.
 New stages are unlocked as the player progresses through the chapters, though there are some side stages that can only be accessed after certain character bonds are raised to a high enough level.
 Alternate "Redux" versions of existing stages can also be unlocked by participating in chronologically preceding battles where success alters the flow of time.